0xEthamin/pico-hsm-rs/README.md

 1. Generate the configuration blob via `cargo run -p config-generator`.
 2. Write it to the chip via `hsm-host write-config`.
-3. Lock the configuration zone via `hsm-host lock-config-DANGEROUS --expected-crc 0xC92D`. **This is irreversible.**
+3. Lock the configuration zone via `hsm-host lock-config-DANGEROUS`.
+   **This is irreversible.** The CLI reads the chip's configuration, computes the CRC-16 over the full 128 bytes, shows it in a double-confirmation prompt, and forwards it to the chip for a final match check.
-4. Provision the I/O master key in slot 8, the PIN hash in slot 5, the PUK hash in slot 6, and generate the primary identity key with `GenKey(slot=0)`.
+4. Provision the data zone with `hsm-host provision-token`.
+The firmware generates the I/O master key (slot 8) and PUK from the chip's RNG, computes the initial PIN hash on-chip, and returns the PUK and I/O master key in cleartext. **These are the only copies.**
+   Back them up to a password manager.
-5. Optionally, lock the data zone for permanent hardening, or defer that step indefinitely.
+5. Optionally, lock the data zone for permanent hardening with `hsm-host lock-data-DANGEROUS`, or defer that step indefinitely.

 See [`docs/bring-up-procedure.md`](docs/bring-up-procedure.md) for the full step-by-step walk-through.